 Rather than simply writing a funeral speech that tells the person’s life in order, consider basing the eulogy around the stories and moments that stand out.

-How to end a funeral speech
+How to end a eulogy

 It’s best to end your funeral speech with something memorable and meaningful.
 You could end with an uplifting quote from the person who has died, or you could finish with a final story.
 You could even end with a sentence about what you think the person would say to everyone if they were still here.
 Alternatively, you could finish with a poem or song.